 The MD/PhD Program at SUNY Upstate Medical University has approximately 26 students who are in various stages of their training.
 You can learn about these individual students and their research interest by selecting the link to current students on this page.

-Our students receive individual attention from the co-directors of the MD/PhD Program and other faculty members.
+Our students receive individual attention from the director of the MD/PhD Program and other faculty members.
 SUNY Upstate works diligently to be sure each student receives assistance whether it be academic advising, help with scheduling, selecting a laboratory, or figuring out finances.
 Visiting applicants cited the friendliness of students and staff as one of our most appealing features.

 I am from Muncy, Pa, and I started at Upstate's MD/PhD program in 2013.
 I chose to pursue a dual degree because I am very interested in both the clinical and research sides of medicine.
 This program will give me all the information and experience to become a well-rounded clinician and researcher at the same time.
 Specifically I am interested in orthopedic research, it has a great balance of developmental biology and biomechanics.
 My current research is looking at the changes bone morphology, bone mechanical properties, and bone material properties in mice exposed to radiation and/or treated with parathyroid hormone or bisphosphonates.